 All operations are self-explanatory.
 It is to explain the essence of Abstract Data Types.
-In real life Container have various types of implementation.
+In real life, Containers have various types of implementation.

-List has values and we can count the number of values.
-Same value may seem multiple times.
-List is a basic example of container.
+The list has values and we can count the number of values.
+The same value may seem multiple times.
+A list is a basic example of a container.

 Set has distinct values not in a particular order.

-Map built of collection of pairs (Key, Value).
-Key appear only once in the collection.
-It is also known as associative array, symbol table, or dictionary.
+Map built of a collection of pairs (Key, Value).
+Key appears only once in the collection.
+It is also known as an associative array, symbol table, or dictionary.

-Graph abstract data types made up of Nodes (also called vertices or points) and Edges (also called arcs or lines).
-Few operations are like adjacent of a node, neighbours of a node, adding node (vertex), removing node (vertex) or others.
+Graph abstract data types are made up of Nodes (also called vertices or points) and Edges (also called arcs or lines).
+Few operations are like adjacent of a node, neighbors of a node, adding node (vertex), removing a node (vertex), or others.

-Stack abstract data type is collection of elements with two important operations:
+Stack abstract data type is a collection of elements with two important operations:

-- Pop - Removing element from collection.
-Elements removed from collection in Last In First Out (LIFO) order.
+- Pop - Removing elements from the collection.
+Elements were removed from the collection in the Last In First Out (LIFO) order.

-Queue abstract data type a collection of elements where element added in rear side (called Enqueue) and removed from front side (called Dequeue).
-It is also known as First In First Out (FIFIO) data structure.
+Queue abstract data type is a collection of elements where elements are added on the rear side (called Enqueue) and removed from the front side (called Dequeue).
+It is also known as the First In First Out (FIFIO) data structure.

-This is a brief introduction of Data Structure to get started our journey to understand it in deep.
-Please see the reference section to go through more details about terminologies used in this article.
+This is a brief introduction to Data Structure to get started on our journey to understand it in deep.
+Please see the reference section to go through more details about the terminologies used in this article.